 Pack according to the local continental climate (cold in the winter, down to -10° C, and hot in the summer–up to 30°), the length of your stay at UTBM, whether you will be attending UTBM during the spring, the fall semester, or both.

 There are plenty of shops in Belfort/Montbéliard.
 Therefore, you should have no difficulty finding anything you need after you arrive.

 - Diplomas or certificates

 - Necessary prescriptions or medicines

-- Photos of your family, friends and country if you fear of feeling nostalgic
+- Photos of your family, friends and country if you worry about feeling homesick

 - Sports equipment

-You’re an international student, coming to study at UTBM, you should plan your budget in advance according to the cost of living in your host country.
+As an international student coming to UTBM, you should plan your budget in advance according to the cost of living in France.

 You should know the exchange rate between the Euro and your home currency.

 Don’t bring a lot of cash with you.
-You should favor credit cards.
+You should preferably use credit cards.

-You must plan a budget for your first month in France, as for your entire stay.
+You must plan a budget for your first month in France, and also for your entire stay.